galaxyproject/galaxy-charts/docs/content/xml-sections.md

 ## Tracks Section

-The `tracks` section contains an `array` of `input` elements enabling users to configure individual data tracks e.g.
+The `tracks` section includes an `array` of `input` elements that allow users to configure individual data tracks, for example:

 ```md
 <tracks>
     <input>